History of religion in the United States: Jefferson, Madison, and the "wall of separation"

-The treaty of Tripoli
+Treaty of Tripoli

 The Treaty of Tripoli was a treaty concluded between the US and Tripolitania submitted to the Senate by President John Adams, receiving ratification unanimously from the US Senate on June 7, 1797, and signed by Adams, taking effect as the law of the land on June 10, 1797.
 The treaty was a routine diplomatic agreement but has attracted later attention because the English version included a clause about religion in the United States.